 The investment castings can be finished using a number of means including vibratory/media finishing, belting or hand grinding, or polishing.
 Using a ceramic mold, the lost wax process produces a smooth finish, averaging 125Ra surface finish as cast and a.005”/inch tolerance.
 Depending on the application, investment castings can be used in their “net shape” or undergo machining for precision mating surfaces.

 Investment Casting Companies

 Full-service or turnkey investment casting companies not only produce both ferrous and non-ferrous precision castings, but also provide secondary services including CNC machining, Non-destructive Testing, and even complete assembly.
 At Barron Industries, precision cast parts are poured, machined, assembled, plated, painted, tested, part-marked, barcode-labeled and securely packaged for shipping.
 All processes are handled in-house providing complete one-stop shopping.
-Using our 3-D printing technologies for rapid prototyping, Barron can deliver a high-quality precision investment casting in as little as 10 days.
+Using our 3-D printing technologies for rapid prototyping, Barron can deliver a high-quality precision investment casting.

 Founded in 1983, Barron Industries offers complete turnkey product manufacturing of components for Aerospace, Defense, Automotive, Oil and Gas, Nuclear, Medical, and other commercial industries.
 Capabilities include CAD engineering, rapid prototyping, CNC machining, plating, painting, assembly, laser etching, and shipping.
 Barron Industries provides concept-to-completion development and production of standard to complex investment casting projects from a few ounces to 150 pounds.
 Ferrous and non-ferrous alloys poured include class II armor, stainless steels, tool steels, aluminum, cobalt, and copper-nickel alloys.